openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 =========================================

 For :ref:`video administrators<Identify Video Administrators>` to use the YouTube CMS, they must have administrative access to your CMS account.
-Because access to the account is granted to email addresses, the edX media team works with one of your video administrators to set up an email address specifically for this purpose and give it administrative privileges.
+Because account access is granted to specific email addresses, the edX media team works with one of your video administrators to set up an email address specifically for this purpose and give it administrative privileges.

 This procedure only needs to be completed once and can be done by one of